zachwhalen/bookery/README.md

 Working on generating novels or at least novel-like with Tracery grammars.

- - Ou thiez sooc pueu ziequ!!
+ - Medium: <a href="https://github.com/zachwhalen/bookery/blob/master/medium.json">Ou thiez sooc pueu ziequ!!</a>
+ - Small: